 The exhibition will also show the amazing diversity of modern birds and how they evolved to become one of the most successful groups of animals inhabiting almost every part of the world from the oceans of Antarctica to tropical rainforests.

-Sign up to our mailing list below to keep up to date with Dippy on Tour and to be first to know when bookings open.
+Sign up to our mailing list below to keep up to date with Dippy on Tour events at Birmingham Museum and Art Gallery.

 Exclusive Dippy Events